Sleepaway Camp: Production

 The filming of Sleepaway Camp took place in Argyle, New York near Summit Lake at a camp formerly known as Camp Algonquin.
 In interviews, screenwriter and director, Robert Hiltzik, has said that he attended that camp as a child.
-The movie was filmed in five weeks starting in September 1982 and ending in October of that year on a budget of $350,000.
-The film had been storyboarded but after the first day of filming, the movie was already behind schedule.
+The movie was filmed in five weeks starting in September 1982 and ending in October on a budget of $350,000.
+The film had been storyboarded but after the first day of filming, the film was already behind schedule.
 The storyboards could not be used and were thrown out.
 The trees, with their leaves turning, belie the summer setting of the film.

 Unlike many of its contemporaries, which had adults portraying youth, the cast of Sleepaway Camp was primarily made up of adolescent actors.

 Release

-Sleepaway Camp opened in 85 theatres in New York City on November 18, 1983.
-According to the American Film Institute, it had its premiere in Los Angeles the following spring on May 25, 1984.
-The August 1984 Box review reported that the first week box-office gross at fifteen Los Angeles, California theaters was $90,000.